Stocks rise as investors focus on earnings; Boeing drops

-NEW YORK (AP) — Stocks moved broadly higher on Wall Street Monday as investors watch the latest corporate earnings and developments in the U.S.-China trade war.
+Stocks moved broadly higher on Wall Street Monday afternoon as investors watch the latest corporate earnings and developments in the U.S.-China trade war.

 China’s top negotiator said over the weekend that “substantial progress” was being made in its talks with the U.S., helping to inject more confidence into a market hoping for a trade deal.
 Investors have been shifting their focus to corporate earnings as tensions in the trade war cool with a recent tariff cease-fire.